prajitrr/teaching/docs/ucsd-si/interview.md

 $V = \int_a^b\pi\left[f(x)\right]^2\mathrm{d}x$

-$f(x)$ is the function that determines how the radius of the solid we're looking at changes as we move along its height.
+f(x) is the function that determines how the radius of the solid we're looking at changes as we move along its height.
 What formula does this volume formula remind you of?

 This method of finding the volume is called the disk method, because we're basically adding up a bunch of disks that make up the volume of the entire solid.

 So, we just plug in the function, the bounds, and we can evaluate the volume.

 $V = \int_a^b\pi\left[f(x)\right]^2\mathrm{d}x$
 $V = \int_{-2}^{2}\pi\left[x^2\right]^2\mathrm{d}x$
 $V = \pi\int_{-2}^{2}x^4\mathrm{d}x$